What Is The Plantar Fascia?

 Local ice applications both reduce pain and inflammation.

 - Physical therapy methods, including stretching exercises, are used to treat and prevent plantar fasciitis where tightness in the band is the cause.

 - Anti-inflammatory medications, such as ibuprofen or injections of cortisone, are often helpful.

-- Osteopathic treatment, myotherapy, physiotherapy and remedial massage are used to reduce the tension in the sole of the foot and improve the mobility of the small bones of the foot.
+- Osteopathy, myotherapy and remedial massage are used to reduce the tension in the sole of the foot and improve the mobility of the small bones of the foot.
 Your practitioner may assess your footwear to ensure you are using appropriate shoes.